Appointments are precious- please do let us know if you are unable to attend. Thank you.

 Open Surgery :

-Open Surgery is available on Monday Morning from 08:15am Please book in person or by telephone before 10:00am.
+Open Surgery is available on Monday morning at Downham surgery from 08:15am and Monday and Friday morning at our Mottingham branch, appointments are available on a first come first serve basis.
 The surgery is often very busy at that time and you may be invited to go home and come back to the surgery later that morning when you will still need to sit and wait but for a shorter period of time.
-If you would prefer ,as in the past to just sit and wait then that is not a problem, but some patients may prefer to go and do shopping or pop home to wait in the comfort of their own home.Either way you will be seen that morning.

 Please note that requests for Repeat prescriptions or for long term medical certificates will not be dealt with in open surgery.